Sugar Rebounds From 16-Month Low

 Continue Reading Below

-Raw sugar for July added 0.4% to 12.66 cents a pound on the ICE Futures U.S. exchange.
-The contract settled at12.61 cents Monday, the lowest level for the front-month contract since February 2016.
+Raw sugar for July added 0.3% to settle at 12.65 cents a pound on the ICE Futures U.S. exchange.
+The contract settled at 12.61 cents Monday, the lowest level for the front-month contract since February 2016.

 An S&P Global Platts survey showed that sugar production in Brazil's key center-south region was expected to more than double in the first half of June to 2.45 million metric tons, which would also represent a 40% increase from the second half of May.
 Only 1.4 days were estimated to have been lost to rain during the period and current weather is ideal, suggesting that sugar mills would increase sugar production.